acacereswright/acacereswright.github.io/work.md

 ### Member Service Represenative, Lockport Family YMCA.
 September 2023 - Present

 As a member serive representative I ensured all YMCA members were greeted on entry to the facility and ensured their needs were met.
-Along with this, I answered phone calles and kept up to date with all relevant programs and procesdures to be able to answer any questions and register members.
+Along with this, I answered phone calles and kept up to date with all relevant programs and procesdures to be able to answer any questions and register members for special events and programs.

 ### Teaching Assistant, University of British Columbia.
 January 2020 - December 2020.